xmos/lib_camera/doc/rst/04_configuration.rst

      chan_out_word(c_control, encoded_command);
    }

+After implementing the above changes, the user will need to rebuild the application.
+The user can then run the example and verify that the camera is working correctly.

 Adding Support for Other Boards
 -------------------------------

-To support additional boards, ensure that the minimum hardware requirements are satisfied.
-Refer to the :ref:`lib_camera_supported_hardware` section for detailed information.
+The xcore.ai camera library is designed to work with the supported hardware listed in the :ref:`lib_camera_supported_hardware` section.
+However, it can be adapted to work with other boards that meet the minimum hardware requirements.

-If the board meets these requirements, it may be necessary to adapt either the hardware or software configuration, depending on the board’s architecture.
+If the board meets these requirements, it may be necessary to adapt either the hardware or software configuration, depending on the board's architecture.

 If both MIPI and I2C interfaces are available on the same tile, the code for the |vision board| can generally be reused.
 Update the XN file and adjust the I2C port initialisation as needed, typically found under the ``sensor`` folder.